lab-cosmo/cluster-tutorials/FHI-aims/MAD-2/README.md

 done
 ```

-to give the sepcies settings found in `tight_modified`.
+To give the species settings found in `species_defaults/tight_modified`.

 ### Example calculation